Sher-Chowdhury/reaact-demo-app/009-contexts/README.md

 There are 3 ways to share data between components:

 1. Lifting state approach - https://reactjs.org/docs/lifting-state-up.html.
 This basically shares state-date via props.
-This approach isn't recommend, because it is quite crude.
+This approach isn't recommend, and is only suitable for basic use cases.
-2. Using contexts - this is a newer approach, as described here.
+2. Using contexts - this is a newer approach, as described here - https://reactjs.org/docs/context.html
 3. Using [Redux](https://redux.js.org/) - This is the most powerful option, and is the recommended approach.